mozilla/glean/docs/dev/core/internal/upload.md

 <div data-lang="FFI" class="tab">

-For FFI consumers (e.g. Kotlin/Swift/Python wrappers) these functions are available:
+For FFI consumers (e.g. Kotlin/Swift/Python implementations) these functions are available:

 ```rust
 /// Gets the next task for an uploader.
 Which can be either: